littleosbook/littleosbook/the_road_to_user_mode.md

     mkdir -p iso/modules
 ~~~

-Later in this chapter, the application "program" will be created.
-We must also
+Later in this chapter, the application `program` will be created.

-update the code that calls `kmain` to pass information to `kmain` about where
+The code that calls `kmain` must be updated to pass information to `kmain`
-it can find the modules.
-We also want to tell GRUB that it should align all the
+about where it can find the modules.
+We also want to tell GRUB that it should
-modules on page boundaries when loading them (see the chapter about
+align all the modules on page boundaries when loading them (see the chapter
 ["Paging"](#paging) for details about page alignment).

 To instruct GRUB how to load our modules, the "multiboot header" - the first